-(A) The PPEA and the PPTA permit the County to receive and evaluate unsolicited proposals from private entities to acquire, design, construct, improve, renovate, expand, equip, maintain, or operate a qualifying project or a qualifying transportation facility.
+- (A) The PPEA and the PPTA permit the County to receive and evaluate unsolicited proposals from private entities to acquire, design, construct, improve, renovate, expand, equip, maintain, or operate a qualifying project or a qualifying transportation facility. - (B) The County may publicize its needs and may encourage or notify interested parties to submit proposals subject to the terms and conditions of the PPEA or PPTA.
+When such proposals are received without issuance of a solicitation, the proposal shall be treated as an unsolicited proposal.

-PROCUREMENT REGULATIONS PROJECTS PROPOSED PURSUANT TO THE PUBLICPRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLICPRIVATE TRANSPORTATION ACT OF 1995
+PROJECTS PROPOSED PURSUANT TO THE PUBLIC-PRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLIC-PRIVATE TRANSPORTATION ACT OF 1995

-- (B) The County may publicize its needs and may encourage or notify interested parties to submit proposals subject to the terms and conditions of the PPEA or PPTA.
-When such proposals are received without issuance of a solicitation, the proposal shall be treated as an unsolicited proposal. - (C) Decision to Accept and Consider Unsolicited Proposal. - 1.
+- (C) Decision to Accept and Consider Unsolicited Proposal. - 1.
 The County reserves the right to reject any and all proposals at any time. - 2.
 Upon receipt of any unsolicited proposal or group of proposals and payment of the required fee by the proposer or proposers, the County will determine whether to accept the unsolicited proposal for publication and conceptual-phase consideration.
 If the County determines not to accept the proposal and not proceed to publication and conceptual-phase consideration, it shall return the proposal, together with all fees and accompanying documentation, to the proposer. - 3.
 If the County chooses to accept an unsolicited proposal for conceptual-phase consideration, it shall post a notice within ten (10) business days on its website or in a public area regularly used by the County for posting of public notices for a period of not less than forty-five (45) calendar days.
+The County website shall be the primary means of notification.
 The County shall also publish the same notice in one or more newspapers or periodicals of general circulation in the County to notify any parties that may be interested in submitting competing unsolicited proposals.
 Interested parties shall have forty-five (45) calendar days from the date the notice is published to submit competing unsolicited proposals.
 The notice shall state that the County (i) has received and accepted an unsolicited proposal under the PPEA or PPTA, (ii) intends to evaluate the proposal, (iii) may negotiate an interim or comprehensive agreement with the proposer based on the proposal, and (iv) will accept for simultaneous consideration any competing proposals that comply with the procedures adopted by the County and the PPEA or PPTA.
-The notice will summarize the proposed qualifying project or project or qualifying transportation facility and identify their proposed locations. - (D) Initial Review at the Conceptual Stage. - Only proposals complying with the requirements of the PPEA or PPTA that contain sufficient information for a meaningful evaluation and that are provided in an appropriate format will be considered by the County for further review at the conceptual stage. - 2.
-The County will determine at this initial stage of review whether it will proceed using: - (a) Standard "procurement procedures consistent with the VPPA; or
+The notice will summarize the proposed qualifying project or project or qualifying transportation facility and identify their proposed locations. - (D) Initial Review at the Conceptual Stage. - 1.
+Only proposals complying with the requirements of the PPEA or PPTA that contain sufficient information for a meaningful evaluation and that are provided in an appropriate format will be considered by the County for further review at the conceptual stage. - 2.
+The County will determine at this initial stage of review whether it will proceed using:

-PROCUREMENT REGULATIONS PROJECTS PROPOSED PURSUANT TO THE PUBLICPRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLICPRIVATE TRANSPORTATION ACT OF 1995
+PROJECTS PROPOSED PURSUANT TO THE PUBLIC-PRIVATE EDUCATION FACILITIES AND INFRASTRUCTURE ACT OF 2002 OR THE PUBLIC-PRIVATE TRANSPORTATION ACT OF 1995